Seagate/cortx/doc/be/CORTX_CORE_ARCHITECTURE.rst

 **Outline**
 ============

--  This presentation is a beginner's guide to the EOS core architecture
+-  This presentation is a beginner's guide to the CORTX core architecture

--  Tries to cover all important aspects of EOS core with a reasonable level of detail
+-  Tries to cover all important aspects of CORTX core with a reasonable level of detail

 -  Focus on software (hardware details elsewhere)